CodeforNepal/wild-watch/README.md

 - `yolo_model_path`: This parameter denotes the file path to a YOLOv8 model; crucial for identifying animals during video streams.

 - `url`: Denotes the URL of video feed or physical camera index related to camera input.
-For example: "0" suggests it represents the index of the camera source.
+For example: "0" suggests it represents the default camera source.

-- `scale_factor`: Determines the scaling factor applied to input images before processing by the detection model.Input images are resized to half of their original dimensions, impacting processing speed and detection accuracy.
+- `scale_factor`: Determines the scaling factor applied to input images before inferencing by the model.
+For example: value of 0.5 means 50% of the orignal input width and height will be used to feed to the model.

 - `confidence_threshold`: Sets the minimum confidence level required for object detection predictions to be considered valid.
 A threshold means predictions must have a confidence score of threshold or higher to be accepted.